eclipse-sumo/sumo/docs/web/docs/Networks/Import/ArcView.md

 retrieve an according street's type name from must be named using **--shapefile.type-id** {{DT_IDList}} and a [SUMO edge type file](../../SUMO_edge_type_file.md) must be given to [netconvert](../../netconvert.md) using **--type-files** {{DT_FILE}}.
-If something fails with the types or the explicit values, it can be catched using **--shapefile.use-defaults-on-failure**.
+If something fails with the types or the explicit values, it can be caught using **--shapefile.use-defaults-on-failure**.
 In these cases, the default [netconvert](../../netconvert.md) values are used.
 Besides this, it is possible to load own [connection descriptions](../../Networks/PlainXML.md#connection_descriptions).